Sweet cherry muffins are tender, lightly sweet, and fluffy muffins perfect for kicking off summer mornings.

 These muffins start with fresh sweet cherries.
 You’ll need a full cup after they’ve been pitted.
-Because I buy large quantities of cherries, I use this pitter but if you’re just doing one cup you can likely do it by using a straw and just pushing the pit through the cherry.
+Because I buy large quantities of cherries, I use this cherry pitter but if you’re just doing one cup you can likely do it by using a straw and just pushing the pit through the cherry.

 Roughly chopping the cherries after they’ve been pitted makes sure no pits get missed.
 No one wants a pit in their muffin, after all.